dewarim/data-tools-for-reddit/README.md

 # Reddit-Data-Tools

+Note: this project is in no way an official or endorsed Reddit tool.

 Reddit user Stuck_In_The_Matrix has created a very large archive of public Reddit comments and put them up for downloading, see: [Thread on Reddit](https://www.reddit.com/r/datasets/comments/3bxlg7/i_have_every_publicly_available_reddit_comment/)